galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-peaks2genes/tutorial.md

 > 4. Switch to the {% icon galaxy-chart-select-data %} **Select data** tab and play around with the settings
 > 5. When you are happy, click the {% icon galaxy-save %} **Save** visualization in the top right of the *main panel*
 >
->    This will store it to your saved visualisations where you can later view, download, or share with others.
+>    This will store it to your saved visualisations where you can later view, download, or share it with others.
 >
 {: .hands_on}